 - Remember that phishing can also be done without email.

-Hackers use text messages and telephone calls to try and trick you to give up sensitive information.
+Hackers use text messages and telephone calls to try and trick you into giving up sensitive information.

 Too Long – Didn’t Read?